tearitco/SRW-Engine-MV-Public/docs/manual.md

 ##### Automatically rearranging pilots

 If the \<mechForcePilots\> tag is set to 1 the mech will force pilots to be reassigned when assigning main pilots to them in the pilot swap window.
-The pilots assigned are in accordance with the defined Deployment actions.
+The pilots assigned are in accordance with the defined Deploy Actions.

 #### Undeployable mechs
 Some mechs can not be deployed directly, these are usually mechs that other mechs transform into: